GoogleChrome/web.dev/src/site/content/en/blog/top-cwv-2023/index.md

 Per the Web Almanac, there's [plenty of evidence](https://almanac.httparchive.org/en/2022/javascript#long-tasksblocking-time) to suggest that developers could be doing more to avoid or break up long tasks.
 While breaking up long tasks may not be as low of an effort as other recommendations in this article, it's less effort than other techniques not offered in this article.

 While you should always strive to do as little work as possible in JavaScript, you can help the main thread quite a bit by [breaking up long tasks into smaller ones](/optimize-long-tasks/).
-You can accomplish this by **[yielding to the main thread](/optimize-long-tasks/#use-asyncawait-to-create-yield-points)** often so that rendering updates and other user interactions can occur more quickly.
+You can accomplish this by [yielding to the main thread](/optimize-long-tasks/#use-asyncawait-to-create-yield-points) often so that rendering updates and other user interactions can occur more quickly.

-Another option is to consider using APIs such as `isInputPending` and the Scheduler API. [`isInputPending`](/optimize-long-tasks/#yield-only-when-necessary) is a function that returns a boolean value that indicates whether a user input is pending.
-If it returns true, you can yield to the main thread so it can handle the pending user input.
-[The Scheduler API](/optimize-long-tasks/#a-dedicated-scheduler-api) is a more advanced approach, which allows you to schedule work based on a system of priorities that take into account whether the work being done is user-visible or backgrounded.
+Another option is to consider using APIs such as [`isInputPending`](/optimize-long-tasks/#yield-only-when-necessary) and the [Scheduler API](/optimize-long-tasks/#a-dedicated-scheduler-api). `isInputPending` is a function that returns a boolean value that indicates whether a user input is pending.
+If it returns `true`, you can yield to the main thread so it can handle the pending user input.

+The Scheduler API is a more advanced approach, which allows you to schedule work based on a system of priorities that take into account whether the work being done is user-visible or backgrounded.

 By breaking up long tasks, you're giving the browser more opportunities to fit in critical user-visible work, such as dealing with interactions and any resulting rendering updates.